Skip to content

 The Deeper Loss: Accountability Without the State

-The conventional narrative about Africa’s post-colonial struggles focuses on the failures of the nation-state: corrupt leaders, weak institutions, ethnic conflict, economic dependency.
-What this narrative rarely acknowledges is that colonialism did not simply impose bad governments.
-It first destroyed the indigenous institutions that had held power accountable for centuries, and then replaced them with structures — centralised states, adversarial courts, bureaucratic education systems — that had no roots in African soil.
+Conversations about Africa’s post-colonial struggles usually focus on corrupt leaders, weak institutions, ethnic tensions, and economic dependency.
+What often gets overlooked is that apart from colonialism imposing foreign governments, It also dismantled indigenous systems that had regulated power and community life for generations, then replaced them with centralised systems that had no roots in African soil.

 Can Africa Recover What Was Lost?